-17.2 MOCAP Terms and Conditions
+17.3 MOCAP Terms and Conditions

-- (a) The MOCAP shall be operated in accordance with the terms attached hereto as Appendix G. - (b) Physicians who provide MOCAP coverage will do so in accordance with the provisions of the MOCAP Contract attached hereto as Schedule 1 to Appendix G.
+- (a) The MOCAP shall be operated in accordance with the terms of the Final MOCAP Report and those terms outlined below in 17.4 to 17.7 and attached hereto as Appendix G. - (b) Physicians who provide MOCAP coverage will do so in accordance with the provisions of the MOCAP Contract attached hereto as Schedule 1 to Appendix G.

-17.3 Distribution of MOCAP Funds by Health Authorities
+17.4 Distribution of MOCAP Funds by Health Authorities

-(a) The Health Authorities will distribute MOCAP funds that have been allocated to them by the Government in a manner that supports the following objectives (the "MOCAP Objectives"), in the following order of priority:

-- (i) first, to provide life and limb support in acute care hospitals, diagnostic and treatment centres, and specified emergency rooms; - (ii) second, where required for the operational efficiency of hospitals; and - (iii) third, to support General Practitioner care of complex patients in the community. - (b) The MOCAP Advisory Committee has Consulted with the Doctors of BC through the Physician Services Committee and has developed evaluation criteria that support the MOCAP Objectives and their prioritization as required by section 17.3(a).
+- (a) The Health Authorities will distribute MOCAP funds that have been allocated to them by the Government ("MOCAP Budget") in a manner that supports the following objectives (the "MOCAP Objectives"), in the following order of priority: - (i) first, to provide life and limb support in acute care hospitals, diagnostic and treatment centres, and specified emergency rooms; - (ii) second, where required for the operational efficiency of hospitals; and